 The Sole F63 Treadmill is an affordable option for people who want a powerful, reliable machine that folds without breaking their budget.

 The Sole F63 is what I’d call a thoroughbred—it is an all-around great machine with quite a bit going for it.
 The 3.0 CHP motor is powerful enough to support walking or sprinting, and it’s definitely one of the best treadmills for running.
-I also enjoy the large 20-inch wide by 60-inch length deck, which is ideal for people of various heights.
-You even get an exceptional lifetime frame warranty when you purchase the F63.
-Definitely the kind of horse—er, treadmill—you’d want sitting in your home gym.

 The machine is really heavy.
 I’m talking 254 pounds of hulking metal and plastic.
 As Kate found out during assembly, you may need a friend (or two) to help move the machine to your desired space.
+This is why we rated the portability category a 4 out of 5—although the F63 folds, it’s not necessarily easy to move around.

-The safety clip is a 35-inch-long string and clamp, and our testers reached 3/4 of the way back to the end of the deck before activating the clip.
+The Sole F63 meets the mark for safety: The safety clip is a 35-inch-long string and clamp, and our testers reached 3/4 of the way back to the end of the deck before activating the clip.
 This trends with most other treadmills, designed to stop the treadmill during a fall to minimize any injury.

-In terms of technology, this earned a 4.3 out of 5 from our team.
+In terms of technology, this earned a 4.25 out of 5 from our team.
 Why?
 You have a USB charging port, Bluetooth speakers (which Kate said sounded shockingly great), Bluetooth heart rate monitoring, connectivity to apps, and an LCD screen to monitor your metrics.
 The only reason it didn’t get a perfect score is because the F63 doesn’t have a touchscreen.

 Read our full Sole F63 treadmill review to learn more about one of the best folding treadmills with incline.

-Dimensions77″ L x 35″ W x 67″ H
+Dimensions | 77″ L x 35″ W x 67″ H |

-WarrantyLifetime frame and motor, 3-year deck, electronics, and parts, 1-year labor
+Warranty | Lifetime frame and motor, 3-year deck, electronics, and parts, 1-year labor |

-Best High-Incline Treadmill: NordicTrack Commercial X32i
+Best High-Incline Treadmill: NordicTrack Commercial X24

 Good for: Those looking for extreme incline levels